2018 St. Louis Cardinals season

 The 2018 St. Louis Cardinals season was the 137th for the St. Louis Cardinals of Major League Baseball (MLB), a franchise in St. Louis, Missouri.
-It was the 127th season for the Cardinals in the National League (NL), and their 13th at Busch Stadium III.
+It was the 127th season for the Cardinals in the National League, and their 13th at Busch Stadium III.

 Forbes ranked the Cardinals as the seventh-highest valued team of the 30 teams in 2017 for its $1.9 billion valuation (+6%), with a $319 million revenue, and $40 million operating income.
 The Cardinals also had baseball's second-highest local television rating, averaging 7.18 on FS Midwest.
 On September 29, the Dodgers beat the Giants, keeping the Cardinals out of the playoffs for a third consecutive season, a first since 1997–1999.

+Until 2023, the 2018 season was the last season that the Cardinals missed the playoffs.